wwwork/dataBase/README.md

 # My Database interaction sсheme.

-# 0. TASK: Store and separated data (NDA) and get it from remote database located on other Data Center in other country (DC).
+# 0. TASK: Store and separated data (NDA) and get it from remote database located on other Data Center (DC) in other country .
 *Because there some law regulation and restricts users data access in some customers countries.*

 When the data of users  profiles cant store in customers DC, but might be the part of  single data.